a20351766/mchain1.2/docs/source/build_network.rst

 -------------------

-We provide a fully annotated script - ``byfn.sh`` - that leverages these Docker images to quickly bootstrap a Hyperledger Fabric network comprised of 4 peers representing two different organizations, and an orderer node.
+We provide a fully annotated script - ``byfn.sh`` - that leverages these Docker images to quickly bootstrap a Hyperledger Mchain network comprised of 4 peers representing two different organizations, and an orderer node.
 It will also launch a container to run a scripted execution that will join peers to a channel, deploy and instantiate chaincode and drive execution of transactions